KrissiKodar/underwater_evk_recording/README.md

 # How to

-Recordings get saved to recordings.

-Saves
+First install MetavisionSDK on a Linux system (here Ubuntu 22)

+RUN:

-`python3 recordFromEVK4.py -b custom_biases/unnar_settings.bias
+`python3 recordFromEVK4.py -b custom_biases/unnar_settings.bias`

+to use bias parameters from Unnar.
+Otherwise it uses default parameters.

 `# Configuration parameters